Tracy-Anne McPhee: Political career

 On May 3, 2021, McPhee was named Deputy Premier of the Yukon.

-On October 27, 2021, all 11 opposition MLAs from the Yukon Party and New Democrats filed a motion calling for the resignation of McPhee as MLA over her handling of a 2019 sexual assault case at a Whitehorse elementary school when she was Education Minister.
+On October 27, 2021, all 11 opposition MLAs from the Yukon Party and New Democrats filed a motion calling for the resignation of McPhee as MLA over her handling of a 2019 sexual assault case at a Whitehorse elementary school when she was education minister.
 However, all 7 Liberal MLAs present voted against the motion and to keep McPhee as MLA, and Premier Silver expressed support for her.
 Because of this, YP leader Currie Dixon has said he could consider a motion of no confidence against Silver.

+She did not run in the 2025 Yukon general election.